 The EF lingo and their framework of ‘edge,’ ‘belief,’ and ‘hunch’ may sound peculiar initially.
 However, after a while, it will make perfect sense.
 Don’t worry too much in the beginning if you don’t get the hang of it – over the first few weeks, you’ll learn how to apply the framework inside out – even when you’re asleep.

-In the end, the EF framework is a tool to help you answer investors’ questions about your startup, most importantly: Why You?
+Ultimately, the EF framework is a tool to help you answer investors’ questions about your startup, most importantly: Why You?
 Why Now?
 Why hasn’t it been done before?
-Of course, you can answer these questions using different approaches, but the framework will provide the most systematic and fastest ways to do so.
+Of course, you can answer these questions using different approaches, but the EF framework will provide the most systematic and fastest ways to get there.
 More about EF’s framework here and here.

 EF focuses a lot on your ‘edge’ – that personal skill, trait, or previous experience no one else has that makes you special, such as:

 When reading about this the first time, I was confused: What actually means “non-obvious”?
-Does a Ph.D. already give me some ‘tech edge’?
+Does a Ph.D. already give me some ‘technical edge’?
 What if I don’t know my edge at all?

 From my experience at EF, it all boils down to “edge = unfair advantage.”

-If you feel like you always have to look up common terms and ‘business slang,’ have a hard time reaching out to people, or if you have to learn entirely new tech skills, you’re probably not working on your edge.
+If you feel like you always have to look up common terms and ‘business slang,’ have a hard time reaching out to people, or if you have to learn entirely new technical skills, you’re probably not leveraging your edge.

-- you can easily reach out to people through your network and schedule meetings,
+- can easily reach out to people through your network and schedule meetings,

-- you are solving a problem for which you have developed unique insights.
+- are solving a problem for which you have developed unique insights.

-Three months for building a startup or eight weeks for deciding on a team is very little time.
+Three months to build a startup or eight weeks to decide on a team is very little time.

-Something you have thought about already a lot, where you even started a small side project before or got at least some personal connection to.
-I everything goes right, you’d be paid by EF to explore something you always wanted to do.
+Something you have already thought about a lot, where you even started a small side project before or have some personal connection to.
+If everything goes right, you’ll be paid by EF to explore something you always wanted to do.